Network Segmentation Definition

 - Reduced network congestion: Activity in one segment won’t throttle it in another part of the network.
 For instance, in a retail store, customers using guest Wi-Fi won’t slow down credit card transactions.

-Disadvantages of Network Segmentation
+Disadvantages of Traditional Segmentation

 What we can’t overlook is that in today’s complex network architectures—distributed as they are across multiple clouds and data centers—the old firewall and VLAN models of segmentation have some major shortcomings.